MicrosoftDocs/power-platform/power-virtual-agents/build-22/build-2022-quickstart.md

 1. [Publish your bot](publication-fundamentals-publish-channels.md).

-1. Test your bot using the [demo website](publication-connect-bot-to-web-channels.md), or by calling the phone number configured in Telephony.
+1. Test your bot using the [demo website](publication-connect-bot-to-web-channels.md), or call the phone number configured in Telephony.